backupbrew/switchbrew/PPC services.md

 | 0x92220007 | Unknown profiles  |
 | 0x92220008 |                   |

-Unknown profiles can be applied in handheld mode.
+The lower 16 bits seem to loosely indicate relative profile performance, with higher values being slower.
+Unknown profiles can be applied in handheld mode (these may be ultra-low-power modes).

 ## apm:p